PineappleFarms/RetrevialAugmentedGeneration/README.md

 Some documentation: https://huggingface.co/tasks/text-generation

 **Product Goals**
-Step 1: Receive a prompt
+Step 1: Receive a prompt,
-Step 2: Turn the prompt into an embedding
+Step 2: Turn the prompt into an embedding,
-Step 3: Get the relevant embeddings to the prompt
-Step 4: Give the relevant information to a model
+Step 3: Get the relevant embeddings to the prompt, Step 4: Give the relevant information to a model.

 **Authors:**
 Diego Lopez